 - The novel "Sarek" indicates that the the actual masterminds behind this plot were the Romulans, who in the movie had seemed to just be bit players.

 - Jingo is built around one - unsurprisingly, given the name.
 The excuse for war is a worthless island that's risen from the bottom of the sea after a volcanic event, almost exactly between Ankh-Morpork and Klatch.
 The two nations have been at peace for decades, but since the island would be such a useful launching point for an invasion if they did go to war, tensions immediately escalate over who gets to claim it - or as Vimes puts it, "we're supposed to go to war over some rock that's only useful if we have to go to war?"
 A more politically acceptable excuse to go to war and seize the island (the attempted assassination of a diplomat) had to be manufactured as a result.
 Fortunately, Sam Vimes wasn't fooled for a minute and set out to put a stop to it before things got out of hand.
 Carrot ended up arresting two entire armies for, among other things, Conspiracy to Commit a Breach of the Peace and buying enough time for Vetinari to swing a large number of trade concessions in return for ceding the island to the other side... about half an hour before it sinks again.

 - In Interesting Times, Lord Hong is giving extensive support to highly ineffective "revolutionaries" to create a pretext for him to launch a potent counter-revolution.
 As his long-term goal is to Take Over the World, he arranges for them to have a figurehead from outside The Empire (Rincewind), giving him an excuse to declare war on Ankh-Morpork in the future.

 - The manufacture of such a pretext is a major plot point in both the film and book versions of The Princess Bride.

-- In the Star Wars Expanded Universe, the Chiss are only allowed to go to war if provoked (i.e. the other guy has to shoot first), so developing a pretext for preemptive strikes becomes a veritable art form for the Chiss Expansionary Defense Force.
+- The Chiss are only allowed to go to war if provoked (i.e. the other guy has to shoot first), so developing a pretext for preemptive strikes is a veritable art form for the Chiss Expansionary Defense Force.
 The CEDF wanted to take out the marauding Vagaari for decades but the Vagaari wisely never attacked any Chiss worlds, so in Survivor's Quest they trick the Vagaari into attacking a Chiss diplomat (and the Skywalkers), then into hitting a major CEDF base.
 To drive home how seriously the Chiss take their Technical Pacifism, in the other half of the story, Outbound Flight, a young Mitth'raw'nuruodo intervenes in a fight between the main Vagaari fleet and the titular Republic ship (which he had orchestrated with the help of a Republic smuggler).
 Despite smashing them utterly with a handful of picket ships, he gets exiled for it.

-- This is lampshaded several times in the mini-series Attila (2001).
+- This is discussed several times in the mini-series Attila (2001).
 Flavius Aetius presents the young Attila's chief with one of his men who has been tortured as a pretext for taking on a rival tribe.
 Attila accuses Flavius of having inflicted the torture marks himself as they've been done post-mortem.
-Later after the chief dies, Flavius warns Attila that he needs a pretext before returning home to take on a rival, so Attila accuses him of murdering the previous ruler.
-After Attila creates the Hunnic Empire, he uses as earlier offer of marriage by the sister of the Roman Emperor (and half their empire as dowry) to invade their territory.
+Later after the chief dies, Flavius warns Attila that he needs a pretext before returning home to take on a rival, so Attila accuses him of murdering the previous chief.
+After Attila creates the Hunnic Empire, he uses an earlier offer of marriage by the sister of the Roman Emperor (and half their empire as dowry) to invade their territory.

 - Rome between Caesar and Pompey in Season One, and Marc Antony and Octavian in Season Two.
 Both cases involve Civil War, so it's important that those seeking war not be seen to incite it, as war against fellow Romans is more difficult to justify than war against foreigners.